HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/deploy-custom-theme.md

 ## Verify your Keycloak deployment

-Once all steps have been executed, your Keycloak instance should be available via the URL `https://<HOSTNAME>/` if deployed using Helm.
-In case of Docker compose it should be accessible at `http://localhost:8080`.
+Once all steps have been executed, the Keycloak instance is available at:

+- For Helm deployment, Keycloak instance is available through the URL `https://<HOSTNAME>/`.
+- For Docker compose, Keycloak instance is accessible at `http://localhost:8080`.
-Once Keycloak is deployed successfully, you can now verify if the custom theme shows up in the theme selector.
-To verify follow below steps:
+Once Keycloak is deployed successfully, verify if the custom theme shows up in the theme selector.
+To verify follow the steps:

-1. Log into the Admin Console.
+1. Log into the **Admin** Console.
 1. Select your realm from the drop-down box in the top left corner.
-1. Click Realm Settings from the menu.
+1. Click **Realm Settings** from the menu.
-1. Click the Themes tab.
+1. Click the **Themes** tab.
     1. To set the theme for the master Admin Console you should select `hcl` theme for the master realm.
     1. To see the changes to the Admin Console refresh the page.